Vacuum semiclassical gravity does not leave space for safe singularities: Conclusions

-All in all, adding semiclassical effects to GR completely changes the line of reasoning we started from: \emph{i)} understanding the behavior of matter is essential for predicting the actual result of gravitational collapse, and \emph{ii)} if predictability is ultimately safe under semiclassical collapse, it would not be because the process tends to form Schwarzschild-like configurations, with their emptiness and spacelike singularities (this would be semiclassically inconsistent); it would be because the behavior of matter regularizes the singular regions, and only then puts them in causal contact with the external asymptotic future.
+All in all, adding semiclassical effects to GR completely changes the line of reasoning we started from: \emph{i)} Understanding the behaviour of matter is essential for predicting the actual result of gravitational collapse; as opposed to what happens in classical GR, vacuum semiclassical gravity by itself is not as good a proxy to understand the final outcome of collapse.
+And \emph{ii)} if predictability is ultimately safe under semiclassical collapse, it would not be because the process tends to form Schwarzschild-like configurations, with their dressed end-of-spacetime singularities (this would be semiclassically inconsistent); it would be because the behaviour of matter regularises the singular regions, and only then puts them in causal contact with the external asymptotic future.

+Although the static Boulware vacuum does not enter the analysis of the initial collapsing phase of a star, it is important to realise that, in combination with classical matter in certain dynamical regimes (quite possibly reached through semiclassical dynamics), it can be behind the realisation of some new forms of equilibrium in the form of ultracompact stars.
+It is still an open question whether the objects that in the astrophysical parlance are referred to as black holes, might instead be horizonless ultracompact objects.

+\authorcontributions{Conceptualisation, J.A, C.B., V.B., and L.J.G.; formal analysis, J.A, C.B., V.B., and L.J.G.; investigation, J.A, C.B., V.B., and L.J.G.; writing—original draft, J.A, C.B., V.B., and L.J.G.; prepara- tion, J.A, C.B., V.B., and L.J.G.; writing—review and editing, J.A, C.B., V.B., and L.J.G.; funding acquisition, C.B. and L.J.G..
+All authors have read and agreed to the published version of the manuscript.}

+\funding{This research was funded by the Spanish Government through the projects FIS2017-86497- C2-1-P, FIS2017-86497-C2-2-P (with FEDER contribution) and FIS2016-78859-P (AEI/FEDER,UE), and by the Junta de Andalucía through the project FQM219.
+C.B. and J.A. acknowledge financial support from the State Agency for Research of the Spanish MCIU through the “Center of Excellence Severo Ochoa” award to the Instituto de Astrofísica de Andalucía (SEV-2017-0709).
+V.B. is funded by the Spanish Government fellowship FPU17/04471.}